 Why Facebook is Making These Changes

-As Facebook continues to increase its focus on local through features such as nearby, beacons and place tips, local Facebook pages are becoming increasingly important.
-The social network is actively mapping connections between consumers and the businesses that they interact with, which necessitates a connection between the digital world and physical one.
-To make this work, Facebook requires unique pages with physical addresses for people to check into, rate, like and take photos/videos of.
+As Facebook continues to increase its focus on local through features such as nearby, beacons, and place tips, local Facebook pages are becoming increasingly important.
+The social network is actively mapping connections between consumers and the businesses that they interact with, which necessitates a connection between the digital world and the physical one.
+To make this work, Facebook requires unique pages with physical addresses for people to check into, rate, like, and take photos/videos of.

 By standardizing the naming convention across all store locations for a brand, Facebook is better able to surface search results for that brand (with the nearest locations) and create localized connections between people and that brand.
 This approach also has the added benefit of making it easier for customers to find local locations by providing specific addresses right in the page name.